littleadam/PMtool/README.md

 tthe project will have all documents format and creator for the project, details on the scrum,resource  contribution details , priorities, meetings, unread emails etc

+the project considers factors affecting the completion of tasks and notifies the schedule change